Mobile Menu with Dropdown Icons

-Adventure & Experiential Therapy
+Adventure Therapy at ARCH

-Often, young men struggle to express their feelings in a one-on-one therapeutic setting.
+Our campus provides the ideal setting for adventure therapy that allows youth to address past, present and future issues in non-traditional ways.
+Often, teens struggle to express their feelings in a one-on-one therapeutic setting.
 They may clam up or decline to participate in traditional therapy.
-By giving teens the chance to experience new, thrilling activities, we find that they are better able to bond with their peers, open up to counselors and learn to enjoy days without the use of drugs and alcohol.
+By giving teens the chance to experience new, thrilling activities, we find that they are better able to bond with their peers, open up to counselors, and learn to enjoy days without the use of drugs and alcohol.
+Here are some of ARCH Academy’s on-campus accommodations for experiential therapy:

-Ropes Course & Zip Line
+Ropes Courses & Zip Line

 Equine Therapy